lljustycell999/CIS225/README.md

-# CIS 225 - Assembly Language
+# Assembly Language
-This repository contains the programming labs completed as part of the CIS 225 - Assembly Language course at SUNY Jefferson taught by Professor Jack Donato
+This repository contains completed assembly programming labs as part of an assembly language course.

 Please note these labs are based on x86 assembly and most of them use the Irvine32 Library.